Akins-Coded/Akins-Coded/README.md

 ## About Me 🚀

-I'm a passionate **Software Engineer** with hands-on experience in **Python, Machine Learning, Deep Learning, and Backend Web Development**.
-I love solving real-world problems, learning continuously, and collaborating with people from diverse backgrounds to build impactful technology.
+I’m a **Python Developer** with a growing passion for **backend development** and building **scalable web applications**.
+My journey into tech started from a diverse background in **economics, accounting, and hardware troubleshooting**, which gave me a unique blend of **analytical thinking, precision, and problem-solving skills**.

+Currently, I’m focused on **Django, REST APIs, and database-driven applications**, while also exploring the basics of **AI/ML** as I continue to grow my expertise.
+I enjoy learning continuously, collaborating with others, and using technology to create practical solutions that make an impact.

-- 🌱 Currently learning: **Advanced ML workflows, Cloud Deployment (AWS), and Elixir**
+- 🌱 Currently learning: **Containerization, CI/CD (GitHub Actions & Jenkins), and Query Optimization**
-- 🔭 Working on: **Role-based Booking API, Healthcare Translation App, and AI-Driven Inventory Management System**
+- 🔭 Working on: **Messaging App, Travel App, and Airbnb Clone App**
 - 🌍 Languages: **Python, SQL, HTML, CSS, JavaScript (basic)**
+- 🛠️ Frameworks & Tools: **Django, Pandas, NumPy, Scikit-Learn (beginner), Matplotlib (basic)**
+- 💻 IDEs: **VS Code, PyCharm, Jupyter Notebook, Pydroid 3, Thonny**
 - 📫 How to reach me: **[akindipemuheez@gmail.com](mailto:akindipemuheez@gmail.com)** | [My Contacts](https://linktr.ee/akinscoded)
-- ⚡ Fun fact: **I transitioned from accounting to tech and now blend financial logic with AI solutions.**
+- ⚡ Fun fact: **I transitioned from accounting to tech and now blend financial logic with software solutions.**

 ## My Skills 🧠